Meet our staff members

 Academic Administrator

-Jenny is LCT’s Academic Administrator.
+Jenny is LCT’s Academic Administrator, and has been working at Lindisfarne since it first began.
+She oversees the running of all our study programmes as well as many aspects of college life.
 She is the first port of call for all student enquiries and information about the BATMM and MATMM programmes.

 Learning Support